inkstitch/inkstitch/collections/_docs/en/002-004-satin-tools.md

 ### Usage

 1. Select a satin column (simple satin doesn't work)
-2. Attach the "Satin split point" command using `Extensions > Ink/Stitch > English > Commands > Attach Commands to Selected Objects`.
+2. Attach the "Satin split point" command using `Extensions > Ink/Stitch  > Commands > Attach Commands to Selected Objects`.
 3. Move the symbol (or just the connector line's endpoint) to point to the exact spot you want the satin to be split at.
 4. Select the satin column again.
-5. Run `Extensions > Ink/Stitch > English > Satin Tools > Split Satin Column`.
+5. Run `Extensions > Ink/Stitch  > Satin Tools > Split Satin Column`.
 6. The split point command and connector line disappear, and nothing else appears to have happened.
 Select your satin and you'll see that it's been split.

 ## Flip Satin Column Rails